getgrav/grav-learn/pages/05.admin-panel/01.introduction/docs.md

 ### Support

 The Adminstration Panel is quite an ambitious plugin with lots of functionality that will give you a lot of power and flexibility when building out your Grav sites.
-So if you have any questions, problems, suggestions or find one of those rare bugs in it, please use one of the follwing ways to get support from us.
+So if you have any questions, problems, suggestions or find one of those rare bugs in it, please use one of the following ways to get support from us.

 For **live chatting**, please use the dedicated [Gitter Chat Room for the admin plugin](https://gitter.im/getgrav/grav-plugin-admin) for discussions directly related to the admin plugin.